 The United States is the greatest nation on earth – and for good reason too: the country opens its arms to everyone and everybody to both pursue the American Dream and be absolutely happy while doing so.

 Populated with people who take their happiness very seriously and further blessed with laws that are open and accommodating of just every law-abiding person on the planet, the country remains an immigration haven, despite the stiff immigration policies, that Donald Trump’s four-year stint at the White House ensured.

 Blessed with awesome institutions that are rated amongst the very best worldwide, the United States is, thanks to this, a leading thought leader in many ideologies and thought processes that still, literally, scare other nations.

-Beyond the gun freedoms enjoyed by citizens and residents of the country alike, the country is also blessed with very vocal and convinced persons within its borders: persons who profess their religion (or lack thereof), their sexual orientation (or lack thereof) and just about any held convictions better than (any) other citizens anywhere in the world.
+Beyond the gun freedoms enjoyed by citizens and residents of the country alike, the country is also blessed with very vocal and convinced persons within its borders: persons who profess their religion (or lack thereof), their sexual orientation (or lack thereof) and just about any other held convictions better than (any) other citizens anywhere else in the world.

 Australia is famous (especially, in the 4X4 world) for its abundance of offroad trails and terrains, especially the very famous Outback.

 However, the Outback is just one of the attractions that make the country super popular.